Busch Home Theater is one of the first calibration companies to be certified by the Imaging Science Foundation and Joe Kan Productions

 The calibrator should have a background in electronics or have certification as an electronic

 technician or higher.
 They should have attended multiple training classes (ISF,JKP, THX, etc.) on how to properly setup and calibrate direct view, rear projection and front projection displays.
 They should have experience with calibrating many of the different brands of TV sets.
 The calibrator will now also need training on digital display technology verses Analog.
 Most of the technology today Plasma, LCD with LED back-lit systems, DILA or LCOS and DLP are digital.
 This is more important than one would think.
 Once you have identified the person to calibrate your new set, the next question is how much will it cost?
-This will vary anywhere from $275 to $400 for direct view sets; $400 to $750 for rear projectors; $400-750 for plasma and LCD and $500 to $1000 for front projectors.
+This will vary anywhere from $275 to $400 for direct view sets; $400 to $750 for rear projectors; $400-750 for plasma and LCD and $750 to $1250 for front projectors.
 Whatever the price, a highly skilled ISF calibration technician is worth every dollar spent.
-Don’t throw away your money away hiring the wrong company or person (see links below).
+Don’t throw away your money hiring the wrong company or person (see links below).
 A seasoned professional

 calibrator will maximize your investment by bringing out the full potential of your display the way the director/producer intended us to view it.